WayScience/playbooks/README.md

-# playbooks
+# Playbooks

-Playbooks relevant to the operations of the Way Lab and similar labs.
+Playbooks relevant to Way Lab operations.

 Top-level playbooks have information which may be relevant to other computational labs.